J. NLTA Special Interest Councils

 a) Annual Reports

-The outgoing executive shall submit a report to the council’s annual or biennial meeting.
-This shall contain:
+The outgoing executive shall submit a report to the council’s annual or biennial meeting of activity of the Provincial Council and applicable affiliates.
+This report shall contain: [Jan/27/23]

 b) Audited Reports